learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

-# Scrubbing Our Data - Lab
+# Scrubbing and Cleaning Data - Lab

 ## Introduction

-In the previous labs, we joined the data from our separate files into a single DataFrame.
-In this lab, we'll scrub the data to get it ready for exploration and modeling!
+In the previous labs, you joined the data from our separate files into a single DataFrame.
+In this lab, you'll scrub the data to get it ready for exploration and modeling!

 ## Objectives